Ramuloo Ramulaa: Audience response

-Allu Arjun's dance moves in the music video got wide response which is choreographed by Sekhar.
+Allu Arjun and Pooja Hegde's dance moves in the music video got wide response which is choreographed by Sekhar.
 Also the female vocalist of the song, Mangli got a breakthrough with this single.

-Critics review

-Cinejosh wrote that "Anurag Kulkarni and Mangli crooned the song for which lyrics are penned by Kasarla Shyam.
-Allu Arjun's stylish looks, expensive sets and most importantly the pleasing tune composed by S Thaman makes this an instant hit."

-Tollywood.net stated that "'Ramulo Raamulaa' is a peppy number in Telangana slang.
-The teaser of this song gives a glimpse of film actress Pooja Hegde grooving to the beats.
-Allu Arjun's steps and Pooja Hegde's glamour are likely to be the highlight of the song."

-123telugu on reviewing the music album of the film wrote that "The song has a folk touch, with Thaman's peppy composition and beats.
-We can expect some cool moves from Bunny, Pooja and others in this number."

-IndiaGlitz wrote about the song that "The folksy lyrics get just the kind of musical vibes that a star vehicle needed.
-Combined with the crooning prowess of Anurag Kulkarni, this one delivers a dekko.
-Mangli's voice adds to the rustic feel."

 Records

-As of November 2020, the lyrical version of the song has over 335 million (33.5 crore) views, which makes it the most-viewed lyrical song in india on YouTube, whereas the full video song has over 440 million (44 crore) views on YouTube.
+As of November 2020, the lyrical version of the song has over 335 million (33.5 crore) views, which makes it the most-viewed lyrical song in india on YouTube, whereas the full video song has over 714 million (71.4 crore) views on YouTube.
 In December 2019, it became the second fastest Telugu song followed by "Samajavaraagamana" to cross 100 million views.

 The single also became a chartbuster in Telugu music charts on many music-streaming services, especially on Amazon Prime Music, Gaana, JioSaavn, Spotify.

 Other versions

 The lyrical version of the song was later released on 21 December 2019, in Malayalam with the title as "Aanddava Aanddava" for the film's Malayalam version, with Hanuman and Nayana performing the song instead of Anurag Kulkarni and Mangli.
 While, the full video version of "Aanddava Aanddava" song was released on 16 May 2020.
-Nakash Aziz and Urmila Dhangar sang the Hindi version.
+Nakash Aziz and Urmila Dhangar sang the Hindi version of the song with lyrics written by Raqueeb Alam.